alperensert/capmonster_python/README.md

 [Capmonster.cloud](https://capmonster.cloud) package for Python3

-If you have any problem with usage, [read the documentation](https://github.com/alperensert/capmonster_python/wiki), [create an issue](https://github.com/alperensert/capmonster_python/issues/new) or [join the community](https://discord.gg/33HwSqb5su)
+If you have any problem with usage, [read the documentation](https://github.com/alperensert/capmonster_python/wiki) or [create an issue](https://github.com/alperensert/capmonster_python/issues/new)

 *At least 2x cheaper, up to 30x faster than manual recognition services.*